 Did you make this recipe?
 I'd love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!

 Krumkake - Norwegian Holiday Cookies

-Beat eggs and sugar with mixer for 5 minutes until creamy and light.
+- Beat the eggs and sugar using an electric mixer for 5 minutes until creamy and light.

-Put the Krumkake iron over medium heat and let it get hot.
+- Put the Krumkake iron over medium heat and let it get hot.
 This would take 3 to 5 minutes.

-Pour one tbsp of the batter on the iron and close the iron.
+- Pour a heaping tablespoon of the batter on the iron and close the iron.
 Let it cook for 35 seconds and then turn so the other side cooks for another 35 seconds too.
 Do not open the iron.

-Take the iron off the heat, open it and take the krumkake out of the pan, roll immediately as it dries right away.
+- Take the iron off the heat, open it and take the krumkake out of the pan, roll immediately as it dries right away.
 You can roll it around a cone or just as is, from one side to the other.

 - Repeat with the remaining batter.
 Make sure to coat the iron with nonstick cooking spray every time before pouring the batter.

 - You can serve krumkake as is or fill it with whipped cream and dust with powdered sugar.